kfirwe/OurStore/README.md

 ## This is the repository for our store called - By  A Thread :)
 We created this repository to store all of our site's code and when the code is in your PC you can use it to deploy our site.

-Our site uses JS, bootstrap, EJS and CSS
+Our site uses JS, bootstrap, EJS, HTML and CSS

 Have Fun:)